Phonon thermal conductivity by non-local non-equilibrium molecular dynamics

 Boundaries create challenging problems.
-Nanoscale heat transfer is typically dominated by thermal boundary (or Kapitza) resistance \cite{Kapres}.
+Nanoscale heat transfer is typically dominated by thermal boundary (or Kapitza) resistance \cite{Swartz1989,Cahill2014}.
 For study of bulk conductivity, the aim is to reduce the influence of boundaries.
-One can argue \cite{Liang} that periodic boundary conditions are not the most favorable way to do this.
-However, in this paper, the simplicity for analysis of periodicity overrules other considerations.
+One can argue \cite{Liang2014} that periodic boundary conditions are not the most favorable way to do this.
+However, in this paper, periodicity offers simplicity for analysis, overruling other considerations.